meanmodemoda/msdv-data-structures/week02/week02_README.md

 ## Summary

 Learn to use `ceerio` to extract and save content.
-Extract addresses only from aa-m01.txt and save the addresses to a separate file.
+Extract addresses only from [aa-m01.txt](https://github.com/meanmodemoda/msdv-data-structures/blob/master/data/aa-m01.txt) saved from [Assignment 1](https://github.com/meanmodemoda/msdv-data-structures/tree/master/week01) and save the addresses to a separate file.
 <br>
 <br>
 ### Assignment Details